 3. Inconsistent Posting

 Do you find yourself posting three times a week one week, and then just once another?
 This inconsistency is likely why your Instagram engagement is down.
-Your users should be able to anticipate when they will be seeing content from you, making a post schedule crucial to maintaining your brand.
+Your users should be able to anticipate when they will be seeing content from you, making a posting schedule crucial to maintaining your brand.
 It doesn’t matter whether you post once a week or several times, as long as you stay consistent.

 4. Too Many Sponsored Posts